Winter Camps are Back!

 ARE THERE ANY OTHER GENERAL REQUIREMENTS?

 All Zoo Volunteers must sign a Waiver of Liability, submit a copy of a current TB clearance, and pay $20.00 for a volunteer T-shirt and name tag.
-Mammal section volunteers must also attend an Animal Emergency Training workshop.
+All volunteers over 18 years of age must also submit a Background Check available at www.ecrim.ehawaii.gov.
+For one time use with a credit card, the cost for a non-certified version is $10.00.

 WHAT IS THE PROCESS FOR VOLUNTEERING WITH MY COMMUNITY GROUP?

-Contact the Director of Volunteers at firstname.lastname@example.org to arrange a date for your service project.
-Groups including families are welcome with a minimum of 6 participants and appropriate adult supervision.
-Projects range from grounds beautification (weeding, raking, planting), equipment cleaning and litter patrol, support for special events and/or prepping animal enrichment items.
+Contact the Assistant Zoo Director at 971-7174 to request a date for your service project.
+Projects range from grounds beautification (weeding, raking, planting), equipment cleaning, litter patrol and/or prepping animal enrichment items.
 Let us know if your group has a specialized set of skills and whether or not financial support is available for project supplies.

 DOES THE HONOLULU ZOO OFFER INTERNSHIPS AND HOW CAN I QUALIFY?